 “Do you want to see the tallest tree in Pakistan?”

-skim milk an awkward blue in her favorite glasses,
+Served with skim milk, an awkward blue in her favorite glasses,

 with etchings of northern birds.